funkybob/django-nap/docs/dataviews/dataview.rst

       Returns a dict containing all the field values on the currently bound object.

-   .. method:: _apply(data, update=False)
+   .. method:: _apply(data, full=False)

       Update all properties on this view from the dict ``data``.

       All ValidationErrors raised by fields and their filters will be collected in a single ValidationError.
 You can access this dict via the exception's `error_dict` property.

-      If the ``update`` argument is set True, omitted fields will be skipped.
+      If the `full` argument is True, all fields will be validated, even if no value is supplied for them.
 Otherwise they would raise ValidationErrors.